8 Nov 2018

-- As one of the most popular investment destinations, the inflows of foreign direct investment (FDI) to the EU amounted to US$566 billion in 2016, with China’s contributing US$10 billion.
+- As one of the most popular investment destinations, the inflows of foreign direct investment (FDI) to the EU amounted to US$566 billion in 2016.
 As of the end of 2016, China’s total stock of FDI in the EU exceeded US$69 billion, up from US$1.3 billion in 2006.
-Accounting for 2% of EU’s inward FDI stock, China, including Hong Kong, was the 6th-largest non-EU FDI investor (after the US, Switzerland, Bermuda, Canada and Brazil) in the bloc in 2015.
+Accounting for 2% of EU’s inward FDI stock, China, including Hong Kong, was the 5th-largest non-EU FDI investor (after the US, Switzerland, Canada and Japan) in the bloc in 2016.

 - To overcome the low investor confidence and therefore weak investment, the European Council and the Parliament has endorsed the Investment Plan for Europe, including the decision to set up a European Fund for Strategic Investments (EFSI) which has become operational since mid-2015.
 According to European Commission estimations, the Investment Plan has the potential to add €330 to €410 billion to the EU's GDP and create 1 to 1.3 million new jobs in the coming three years.
 More information on the investment plan and the relevant regulations can be found at the European Investment Bank.